 - Reassigned title and/or registration if purchased used from a private party.

-- A photograph or tracing by pencil of the vessel’s hull identification number.
+- A photograph or pencil tracing of the vessel’s hull identification number.

 - Evidence that the total tax on the boat has been properly paid with one of the following documents: